Skip to main content

 • Years in Texas: 24

-• Best For: Customers who want free nights or weekends plans—Direct Energy does these well
+• Best For: Customers who want free nights or free weekends plans—Direct Energy’s specialty

-• Avoid If: You compare rates—Direct Energy is usually 10-20% above budget providers
+• Avoid If: You compare rates—Direct Energy consistently costs more than mid-tier providers

 Company Overview

 Same grid as Gexa.
 Same wires as Frontier.
-Same electrons as every budget provider.
+Same electrons hitting your meter regardless of whose logo is on the bill.
 If you’re shopping on price, Direct Energy loses.
-If you’re shopping on free-nights plan variety, they’re competitive.
+If you’re shopping for free-nights plan variety and a 90-day satisfaction guarantee, they’re competitive.

 Where Direct Energy Operates

-Direct Energy serves all major deregulated areas of Texas, including Houston, Dallas-Fort Worth, and regions covered by Oncor, CenterPoint, AEP Texas, and TNMP.
+Direct Energy serves all major deregulated areas of Texas: Houston, Dallas-Fort Worth, Corpus Christi, Lubbock, and anywhere Oncor, CenterPoint, AEP Texas, or Texas-New Mexico Power runs the lines.

 Plan Types Offered